 This chapter establishes grounds for the completion of an expert research study on the use of digital fabrication of hemp fibers for use in industry.
 The research was accomplished through the description of a significant problem within this area and was further distinguished by the boundaries in which the study was performed.

 Looking further into the industry and demand for new materials, can hemp fibers be manipulated by digital fabrication and still possess qualities for industry standards?
 Conducting research within this area, hemp fibers stood out over other materials.
 The factors that lead to this were attributions such as green properties, strength, and ability to replace timber.
-Since the industry is focusing on the use of green materials, the research on hemp fibers continued, and results were concluded that hemp fibers are an abundant candidate for the material used in this study.
+Since the industry is focusing on the use of green materials, the research on hemp fibers continued, and results concluded that hemp fibers are a suitable candidate for the material uses proposed in this study.

-Next, the most important question is the ability to manipulate the hemp fibers in a manner in which digital fabrication can be applied through the use of technology.
+Next, the most important question is the ability to manipulate the hemp fibers in a manner in which digital fabrication techniques can be applied through the use of new technology.
 Conducting tests and looking at ways to manipulate this material to be used in industry, the study lead to a depth of research and discoveries.
-The research enclosed in this thesis discusses literature and references based on this study to conclude if hemp fibers may be a sustainable product to use when digitally fabricated for use in industry.
+The research enclosed in this thesis discusses literature and references relevant to this study to conclude if hemp fibers may be a sustainable product to use when digitally fabricated for use in industry.

 1.1 Research Question

 This research was based in the area of industrial materials and the use of digital fabrication on hemp fibers and their ability to still house industry qualities.
 Industrial material usage being an area that is gravitating towards green materials, the research focused on this area and hemp fibers as a possible material to use in industry.
 By incorporating the use of digital fabrication, this research determined if the fibers surpassed the measures of a prefabricated OSB board.
-The research question that was explored is: Can the digital fabrication of hemp fibers prove significantly better than prefabricated OSB board in terms of peak load, peak stress, strain at break, and modulus of GPa?
+The research question that was explored is: Can the digital fabrication of hemp fibers prove significantly better than prefabricated OSB board in terms of peak load, peak stress, strain at break, and modulus of elasticity?

 1.2 Scope